redmine-git-hosting/redmine_git_hosting/_includes/guide/step7.md

 It **should not** ask you for a password.

+Also the SSH config file for Redmine user is not needed anymore!
+Remove it if exists!

     root$ su - redmine
     redmine$ ssh -i ssh_keys/redmine_gitolite_admin_id_rsa git@localhost info
     # accept key